COVID-19 Vaccine

 - Patients will need to wait 15 minutes after receiving the vaccine for an observation period in case any allergic reactions occur

-- Patients with a history of a COVID-19 diagnosis must wait a minimum of 90 days from their diagnosis to receive the vaccine
+- Patients with a history of a COVID-19 diagnosis may receive the vaccine immediately after completing their isolation period

 - Patients under a current quarantine must wait for their quarantine period to end

-- Two doses of the vaccine are required for protection against COVID-19
+- Two doses of the Pfizer or Moderna vaccine and booster are required for protection against COVID-19; 1 dose for Janssen

 - General side effects include muscle soreness, fatigue, headache, nausea, and fever